Uniform in time weak propagation of chaos on the torus: Main method of proof in this paper

-exist and are globally Lipschitz continuous w.r.t. the Euclidean and ${\mathcal W}_1$ norms (which implies that they are globally bounded by an obvious compactness argument). \\ \item[\diffphi] for every $i,j \in \{1, \ldots, d\}$, the derivatives

-exist and are globally Lipschitz continuous w.r.t. the Euclidean and ${\mathcal W}_1$ norms. \end{description} The application of \cite[Theorem 7.2]{buckdahn2017mean} requires a modicum of care.
-Firstly, the equation therein is set in the Euclidean setting, which requires, when translated in the periodic setting, to check that the various derivatives are indeed periodic functions in the extra argument $y$.
-We refer for instance to the appendix in \cite{cardaliaguet2019master} and to \cite{marx} (the latter being more detailed, but restricted to the $1d$ case).
-In this respect, it is worth noticing that in \cite[Theorem 7.2]{buckdahn2017mean}, the measure argument $\mu$ in \eqref{eq pde measure} is taken in the space ${\mathcal P}_{2}(\bR^d)$ of probability measures on $\bR^d$ with a finite second moment.
-In our setting, such a restriction on the integrability properties of the measure no longer exists since the torus is compact.
-Secondly, the various hypotheses in \eqref{eq pde measure} are directly stated in terms of the L-derivative, but the aforementioned two propositions \cite[Propositions 5.48 and 5.51]{carmona2017probabilistic} can be used to reformulate the set of assumptions in terms of the linear functional derivative, hence the form of \diffb and \diffphi.
+for $(t,\mu) \in [0,+\infty) \times {\mathcal P}({\mathbb T}^d)$, with ${\cU}(0,\mu) = \Phi ( \mu)$ as boundary condition, provided that $b$ and $\Phi$ are smooth enough.
+While we could state properly the conditions required in \cite{buckdahn2017mean}, we feel useless to do so at this stage.
+We formulate below stronger sets of conditions on $b$ and $\Phi$ which subsume the conditions needed in \cite{buckdahn2017mean}.
+In fact, the equation in \cite[Theorem 7.2]{buckdahn2017mean} is set in the Euclidean setting, which requires, when translated in the periodic setting, to check that the various derivatives are periodic functions in $y$.
+We refer to the appendix in \cite{cardaliaguet2019master}.
+In this respect, it is worth noticing that in \cite[Theorem 7.2]{buckdahn2017mean}, the measure argument $\mu$ in \eqref{eq pde measure} is required to have a finite second moment.
+In our setting, such a restriction no longer exists since the torus is compact.
+Very importantly, the result of \cite[Theorem 7.2]{buckdahn2017mean} says that: \begin{proposition} If $b$ and $\Phi$ are smooth enough then, for every $i,j \in \{1, \ldots, d\}$, the derivatives